 Arthritis is a common condition that causes pain and inflammation within a joint.

 The word “Arthritis” simply means a painful condition of the joints.
-In the UK, around 10 million people have arthritis.
+In the UK, more than 10 million people have arthritis.
 People often assume that arthritis is associated with ageing but in fact arthritis can affect people of all ages including children.
-The condition affects people of all ages including children.
 There are many different types of arthritis that cause a wide range of symptoms but generally they can be divided into degenerative or mechanical arthritis and inflammatory arthritis.
 Two of the most common are osteoarthritis and rheumatoid arthritis.

-Inflammatory arthritis is a type of arthritis where your body’s immune system produces inflammation that causes joints to become swollen and damaged.
+INFLAMMATORY ARTHRITIS is a type of arthritis where your body’s own immune system wrongly attacks joints, causing inflammation and pain, where joints can become swollen and damaged.
 A common example is rheumatoid arthritis, which affects around 400,000 people in the UK. and often starts in people between the ages of 40 and 50 years old.
 Women are three times more likely to be affected by the condition than men.
 Other examples include reactive arthritis, ankylosing spondylitis, and arthritis associated with colitis or psoriasis.

 There are many different symptoms of arthritis and the symptoms experienced vary depending on the type of arthritis.
 However, common arthritic symptoms include: